lukec00per/after-tax-return-calculator/README.md

 4. Enter any applicable federal, state, and local tax rates.

 5. Click **Calculate** to compute your after-tax rate of return.
-    - Results will display below the form.
+    - Results will be displayed below the form.

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please follow these steps:
+If you have any suggestions or improvements, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.